How To Tell If You May Have Depression: Signs And Symptoms

 There are certain physical health conditions that may mimic certain symptoms of depression, such as anemia, diabetes, fibromyalgia, and hypothyroidism.
 That’s why getting evaluated by a doctor if you’re experiencing the symptoms above can be a helpful first step.

-There are certain mental health conditions that may overlap with some symptoms of depression as well, such as post-traumatic stress disorder (PTSD) and bipolar disorder.
+There are certain mental health conditions that may overlap with some symptoms of depression as well, including post-traumatic stress disorder (PTSD) bipolar disorder, and anxiety disorders.
+People with bipolar disorder, for example, may experience periods of depression alongside episodes of mania.
 That’s why getting evaluated by a mental health professional if you’re experiencing the symptoms above can be beneficial.

 Getty/Halfpoint Images